 Bit Location Bit Name Description MR7-MR6 MD1-MD0 Mode Select Bits.
 These bits select between continuous conversion mode, single conversion mode, and standby mode.
-In continuous conversion mode, the ADC continuously performs conversions and places the result in the data register.
-RDY goes low when a conversion is complete.
+In continuous conversion mode, the ADC continuously performs conversions and places the result in the data register. \overline{RDY} goes low when a conversion is complete.
 The user can read these conversions by placing the device in continuous read mode whereby the conversions are automatically placed on the DOUT line when SCLK pulses are applied.
 Alternatively, the user can instruct the ADC to output the conversion by writing to the communications register.
-After power-on, the first conversion is available after a period 2/ f {ADC} while subsequent conversions are available at a frequency of f {ADC} .
-In single conversion mode is selected, the ADC powers up and performs a single conversion, which occurs after a period 2/ f {ADC} .
-The conversion result in placed in the data register, RDY goes low, and the ADC returns to power-down mode.
-The conversion remains in the data register and RDY remains active (low) until the data is read or another conversion is performed.
+After power-on, the first conversion is available after a period $2/f{ADC}$ while subsequent conversions are available at a frequency of f{ADC} .
+In single conversion mode, the ADC is placed in power-down mode when conversions are not being performed.
+When single conversion mode is selected, the ADC powers up and performs a single conversion, which occurs after a period $2/f{ADC}$.
+The conversion result in placed in the data register, \overline{RDY} goes low, and the ADC returns to power-down mode.
+The conversion remains in the data register and \overline{RDY} remains active (low) until the data is read or another conversion is performed.
 See Table 10.
-MR5-MR4 G1-G0 Range Bits.
-The AD7790 can be operated with four analog input ranges (see Table 11).
-MR3 BO Burnout Current Enable Bit.
-When this bit is set to 1 by the user, the 100 nA current sources in the signal path are enabled.
-When BO = 0, the burnout currents are disabled.
-The burnout currents can be enabled only when the buffer is active.